Trump rips Corker: 'Couldn’t get elected dog catcher'

 Corker added: “The president undermines our secretary of state [and] raises tensions in the area by virtue of the tweets that he sends out.”

 On tax reform, Corker also said that much of the discussion should be left to the committees.
-His comments came hours before the president is set to arrive on Capitol Hill for a working lunch with GOP senators.

 Trump has dubbed Corker “Liddle Bob Corker” in the midst of their Twitter war.